Event offers Camp Zama youths information, insight on teen dating violence

+CAMP ZAMA, Japan (Feb.
+23, 2021) – An event held Feb.
+18 at the Camp Zama Youth Center was aimed at raising community awareness on the issue of teen dating violence, the installation’s director said.

-Teens at Camp Zama listen to a speaker at the Teen Dating Violence Awareness and Prevention Month event held Feb.
-18 at the Camp Zama Youth Center.
-The event included presentations from the installation’s Military and Family Life counselor and subject-matter experts from Army Community Service, the Army Substance Abuse Program.
-(U.S. Army photo by Noriko Kudo)
+The two-hour event was held in conjunction with Teen Dating Violence Awareness and Prevention Month, and included presentations from the installation’s Military and Family Life counselor and subject-matter experts from Army Community Service, the Army Substance Abuse Program and U.S. Army Medical Department Activity – Japan, said Hannah Maza.

+Maza said she chose presenters who could discuss and provide insight on topics such as emotional intelligence, the risks of drug and alcohol abuse, and general health issues related to teens.
+The variety of presenters garnered positive feedback from attendees, Maza said.

+“The event went well,” Maza said.
+“The teens even asked if [the Youth Center could host] a teen health class monthly [that covers] specific topics.”

 |Date Taken: